 The Allegrini family estate covers 100 hectares of vineyard in the heart of the Valpolicella Classico area.
 The family has been growing grapes here for six generations, but the estate in its current form was founded by Giovanni Allegrini.
-When he died in 1983, it passed to his three children, who ran it together until Walter's death in July 2003.
+When he passed away in 1983, it passed to his three children, who ran it together until Walter's death in July 2003.
 Franco now looks after the vineyards and is the winemaker, and Marilisa is director of marketing.

-The south-east facing vineyards are located in the hills of the Valpolicella Classico region at 150-250 metres above sea level.
+The south-east facing vineyards are located in the hills of the Valpolicella Classico region at 180-280 metres above sea level.
 The soil there is very varied but mostly chalky, of volcanic origin.
 The older vineyards are trained using the pergola Trentina system, planted with about 3,000 vines per hectare, whereas the newer ones use the single Guyot system with 5,000 plants per hectare.
-The vines are 32 years old on average.
+The vines are 35 years old on average.

 The 2017 vintage was a good one in Valpolicella.
 Winter was mild without extreme weather conditions.
 The beginning of the vegetative cycle saw low rainfall but still within the norm.
 Summer was dry and breezy, with wide variations in diurnal temperatures in the final few weeks.
 This allowed the grapes to express their varietal aromas as well as ensuring their excellent health.
 Harvest started on 4th September, and grapes were picked in perfect health.

 The grapes were destemmed before soft-pressing, after which fermentation occurred at 25-31ºC in temperature-controlled stainless steel tanks.
 Fermentation lasted nine days after which the wine was held in stainless steel tanks until bottling in mid-February where it spent a further two months before release.

 This wine was made using Corvina 70%, Rondinella 30%.